jasonrbr/BadWordleSolver/Readme.md

 many guesses on average it took.

 It implements a custom Wordle game wher you can change the wordscore method and test it out by commenting the and uncommenting lines 21 /22

+You can also uncomment the last line to see what words it couldn't solve in 6 tries.